Sgt Stephen “Mark” Smith

 On Oct.
 14, 2006, while on his third combat tour, Sergeant Smith was on a patrol with the 1st Battalion, 6th Marines in Ramadi, Iraq, when he stepped on a land mine.
 The blast resulted in the loss of his left leg below the knee, right lower leg nerve damage, chronic back pain, and a traumatic brain injury (TBI.)
 Mark’s wife, Tabitha, believes that the determination Mark has was instrumental in his recovery.
 Shortly following his surgeries, Mark was eager to learn how to use a prosthetic and begin walking once again.

-Now medically retired, Mark enjoys spending time with Tabitha, and their daughter, Margaret.
-The family is expecting twins in December 2018.
+Now medically retired, Mark enjoys spending time with Tabitha, and their daughters, Margaret, and newborn twins Lilian and Evelyn.
 When Mark is not busy with working and raising a family, he enjoys brewing his own beer.
 He is also a lifetime member of the Marine Corps League and the Military Order of the Purple Heart.
 He would like to one day raise chickens to have fresh eggs and teach his children responsibility.
 He also finds raising chickens to be therapeutic.

 Originally from Georgia, Mark is choosing to remain in his home state to be close to family.